-“Your Data” means any information about you from which you may be personally identified including your name, address, email address, Facebook data, photos submitted to The Letter from America, and any other information from which you can be identified and which you may disclose to us on our Websites, in conjunction with the Organisation or otherwise at any time.
+“Your Data” means any information about you from which you may be personally identified including your name, address, email address, Facebook data, photos submitted to our campaigns, and any other information from which you can be identified and which you may disclose to us on our Websites, in conjunction with the Organisation or otherwise at any time.

 We may collect and use the following information about you: